Honduran art: Pre-Columbian art

-Another Mesoamerican people in Honduras that developed a sophisticated type of art were the Lencas; various museums have diverse pieces of polychrome pottery from this people made during the pre-classical and classical periods.
+Another Mesoamerican people in Honduras that developed a sophisticated type of art were the Lencas.
+Various museums have diverse pieces of polychrome pottery from this people made during the pre-classical and classical periods.
 The other indigenous peoples such as the Chorotegas, Pech, Tolupan, and Tawakha developed their own pottery and polychrome styles, adapting to their own styles and cultural reality in Honduran territory before the Spanish conquest.

-Architecture stood out greatly thanks to the fact that pre-Hispanic people used stone-based construction techniques.
+Architecture stood out greatly due to pre-Hispanic people making use of stone-based construction techniques.
 In addition to the Mayan cities found in Honduras, there are archaeological remains of other cultures such as the Lencas and the Pech, who also used to build pyramidal structures and plazas.
+Though these cultures had different architectural techniques: Mayan pyramids were full of stone carvings and were taller and more pointed than Lenca pyramids, which were flatter and wider.
+The peoples of circum-Caribbean tradition, like the Pech, tended to use smaller platforms but built their works closer to one another.